ACloudGuru-Resources/az-500/aks-security/README.md

 ```

 ### Run App in AKS
-* install kubectl if running locally (not needed in CloudShell)
+* install kubectl if running locally (not needed in Azure Cloud Shell)
 ```
 az aks install-cli
 ```